We are working to streamline and modernise the agricultural levies and charges (levies) legislation.

 - enables the investment of funding in activities on industries’ behalf.

-There are currently more than 110 levies collected on more than 75 commodities across the agriculture, fisheries and forestry sectors.
+There are currently more than 110 levies and charges collected on over 70 commodities across the agriculture, fisheries and forestry sectors.

-We are responsible for collecting levies on behalf of industry.
+The department is responsible for collecting levies on behalf of industry.
 We also pay out the levy funds to levy recipient bodies.
-The levy recipient bodies include:
+The 18 levy recipient bodies include:

 - Animal Health Australia